welldan97/gumba/README.md

 # Gumba

-Gumba provides modern language features to your everyday shell scripting.

 Gumba like to live between your shell pipes.
 When writing scripts is too much hassle and writing shell function is too much magic you use Gumba.